RicardoBachmann/RicardoBachmann/README.md

 # Ricardo Bachmann
-Multidisciplinary Artist and Designer working in the fields of: Visual investigations + Critical Cartography + Osint-Research
+Multidisciplinary Artist and Designer working in the fields of: Visual Investigations + Critical Cartography + Osint-Research

 `Web Development & Coding enthusiast`